Grimprogs/Scheme_Recommendation_System/README_profile.md

 ### About me

 - 🔭 I build small, useful web apps using Python, Flask and Neo4j.
-- 🌱 I’m learning systems design and cloud deploy patterns (Render, GitHub Actions).
+- 🌱 Learning systems design and cloud deployment (Render, GitHub Actions).
 - 👯 I enjoy collaborating on open source and learning from code reviews.
 - 💬 Ask me about Flask, Graph Databases, and deployment pipelines.